 Then there’s also the likelihood that everything isn’t going to just magically appear overnight, ready to debut on October 1, 2021.
 Remy’s Ratatouille Adventure will probably have a soft opening period.
 Shows will need to return.
 So will entertainment.
 Same goes for dining options.
 That’s all gradual, not instantaneous.

 Walt Disney World will need ways to absorb the crowds driven by the celebration, and that means things will come online and return in the weeks leading up to the official start.
 The “what” and “when” of it will be a gamble, but it’s one we’ll happily take with mid to late September 2021 given the potential upside.
 My view is that September 19-25, 2021 is the sweet spot–anytime after that you’re going to start getting more of the 50th Anniversary crowds, which are going to be very high through at least the end of 2021.

 Next comes mid-October 2021, or more specifically the third full week of the month.
-Three weeks after what will presumably be the start of Walt Disney World’s 50th Anniversary and one week after the Columbus Day holiday.
+Three weeks after the start of Walt Disney World’s 50th Anniversary and one week after the Columbus Day holiday.
 This is basically the second hedge option for people who aren’t nearly as big of gamblers and don’t mind crowds as much.
 (Again, crowds will be bad from October through December 2021.
 There’s no way around that.)